lmore377/atoto-firmware/README.md

 There's 2 different procedures that work for 99% of radios

 Prerequisites:
-1. For
-2. Make sure the file is named ISPBOOOT.BIN exactly then put on a FAT32 formatted flash drive or SD card.
+1. Get a USB drive or an SD card that you don't mind formatting.
 The smaller the better.
+2. [Convert your drive from GPT to MBR](https://learn.microsoft.com/en-us/windows-server/storage/disk-management/change-a-gpt-disk-into-an-mbr-disk) then make a new partition formatted as FAT32
+3. Make sure the firmware file is named exactly ISPBOOOT.BIN and copy it to your drive.
-3. Completely eject the drive from your computer before unplugging it.
+4. Completely eject the drive from your computer before unplugging it.

 Method 1:
 1. Plug the flash drive or SD card into the front of the radio and turn it on.